gycm134/xMLC/README.md

 - an application on the net drag reduction of the fluidic pinball;
 - a guide to adapt/inteface xMLC with your DNS solvers and experiments.

+xMLC is a fork of OpenMLC-MATLAB-2 (https://github.com/tduriez/OpenMLC-Matlab-2) by T. Duriez, an implementation of MLC based on tree-based genetic programming.

 ## For reference
 @Book{CornejoMaceda2022book,